Introduction to Online Convex Optimization: Examples of Problems That Can Be Modeled via Online Convex Optimization

 The fundamental importance of the experts problem in machine learning warrants special attention, and we shall return to it and analyze it in detail at the end of this chapter.

-\subsubsection{Online spam filtering}
+\subsection{Online spam filtering}

 Consider an online spam-filtering system.
-Repeatedly, emails arrive into the system and are classified as spam/valid.
-Obviously such a system has to cope with adversarially generated data and dynamically change with the varying input---a hallmark of the OCO model.
+Repeatedly, emails arrive in the system and are classified as spam or valid.
+Obviously, such a system has to cope with adversarially generated data and dynamically change with the varying input---a hallmark of the OCO model.

 The linear variant of this model is captured by representing the emails as vectors according to the ``bag-of-words'' representation.
-Each email is represented as a vector $\x \in \reals^d$, where $d$ is the number of words in the dictionary.
+Each email is represented as a vector $\ba \in \reals^d$, where $d$ is the number of words in the dictionary.
 The entries of this vector are all zero, except for those coordinates that correspond to words appearing in the email, which are assigned the value one.

 To predict whether an email is spam, we learn a filter, for example a vector $\x \in \reals^d$.
 Usually a bound on the Euclidean norm of this vector is decided upon a priori, and is a parameter of great importance in practice.